LaunchCodeEducation/data-analysis-curriculum/content/sql-part-1/reading/introduction/_index.md

 For integers, we will be using the `int` data type.
 As you grow in your career, you may see others such as `bigint` or `tinyint` in SQL databases.
 The [SQL documentation](https://learn.microsoft.com/en-us/sql/t-sql/data-types/data-types-transact-sql?view=sql-server-ver16) offers a full breakdown of these different integer types.

-SQL also has a `decimal` data type that is similar to what we have already seen with `double` in Python.
+SQL also has a `decimal` data type which, as the name implies, allows for a specified number of digits after the decimal.

 ### Strings